Chalarangelo/30-seconds-of-code/snippets/logBase.md

 tags: math,beginner
 ---

-Returns the logarithm of the given number in the given base.
+Calculates the logarithm of the given number in the given base.

 - Use `Math.log()` to get the logarithm from the value and the base and divide them.